 Getting Voice Over Work

-After doing a LOT of homework, preparation, and a demo, you can then start marketing your voice.
+After a LOT of homework, preparation, and a demo, you can then start marketing your voice.
 However, that topic is way more involved and would take more than a blog post to cover, so I am only going to touch on it briefly.
-The business of voiceover is 80-90% marketing and the rest is actual recording so this will be the bulk of your work going forward.
+Some say the business of voiceover is 80-90% marketing and the rest is actual recording so this will be the bulk of your work going forward.
 You could test the waters with “pay-to-play” casting sites.
 These are subscription sites where you pay an annual fee, and get access to auditions for various jobs, or “leads.”
-One of them is Voice123 that I’ve had a lot of success with, but there are others like Boldago.
+One of them is Voice 123 that I’ve had a lot of success with, but there are others like Boldago.

-Well, these are only just a few of the many resources that have helped me but these should get you started.
 Like I said, it takes a LOT of time reading and researching – like weeks and months, even years.
 Absorb as much as possible.
 It’s an ongoing learning experience, too, so don’t stop after hitting just a few websites.
-I’m still researching even after 15 years, because industries change and evolve.
+I’m still researching because industries change and evolve.
 You will eventually hear common themes and ideas about the business that will shape your approach to the world of VO so that you can start defining your path.

 ~Cameron Thomas